ada-mini-3/kostzy/README.md

 # kostzy

-Kost social media app that created by ADA Cohort 3 students.
+A kost (boarding house) social media app that created by ADA Cohort 3 students.